ip1981/nixsap/README.md

 -----------------------

 To create daemon users just add their names into the list `nixsap.system.users.daemons`.
-List `nixsap.system.users.normal` does the same for users with login shell, and `nixsap.system.groups` - for unix groups.
+List `nixsap.system.users.normal` does the same for users with login shell, and `nixsap.system.groups` for unix groups.
+Users and groups will automatically get their ids based on their names in a deterministic manner.
 See examples in the [applications directory](./modules/apps) and implementation in [modules/system/users.nix](modules/system/users.nix).
 This feature is used throughout `nixsap.apps`.

 Examples: